an-anime-team/anime-games-launcher/repository/standards/packages_engine.md

 Temp directory is configured by the user in the launcher app and its content will eventually be automatically cleared.
 You can use temp directory to store temporary data, e.g. downloaded archives.

+Temp directory's content is shared between all the packages.
+This can be used to create custom synchronization mechanisms.

 ```lua
 local temp = path.temp_dir()